 Synopsis: A forum for discussing opportunities and challenges related to dramatically improving the #CustomerExperience in a mobile-first world.

 - For all of the talk about connecting mobile apps/web with voice, I can’t find a single example of this functionality.
 Can anyone provide real life examples?

-- IVR+Mobile Apps =Visual IVR for Customer Happiness
+- IVR+Mobile Apps =Web Call-Backs (formerly Visual IVR) for Customer Happiness

 - Why has it taken so long for enterprises to discover SMS text messaging as a great channel for customer communication?